EvilWolve/SimpleCityBuilder/Assets/ReadMe.txt

 3. All unique structures have individual, unique popups.
 -> This is the reverse of the above points.
 In my experience, good UI/UX design requires at least some common layout for functionally and contextually similar popups.
 For example, all building popups should have a close button and it should always be in the same place.
 I'll go a bit further and also assume that the location of the name and the boundary of the popups will be the same.

+I'll probably need access to the BuildingManager and the BuildingConfigurationService in a lot of places.
+I don't like singletons, but this project is a bit too small to throw an IoC Container at it.
+I'll make do with a Service Locator.